auca/com.341/Homework.md

 3. Rewrite `echo` and `cat`.

-4. Prepare for a midterm quiz next week by reading Chapter 1-4 in Operating System Concepts, 10th Edition by Abraham Silberschatz.
+4. Prepare for the midterm quiz next week by reading Chapter 1-4 in Operating System Concepts, 10th Edition by Abraham Silberschatz.

+## Week 11–14

+1. Finish Practice 2, 3.

+2. Rewrite `ls` and `pwd`, `touch`, `mkdir`.

+3. Prepare for the final quiz next week by reading Chapter 1-5, 9-10, 13 in Operating System Concepts, 10th Edition by Abraham Silberschatz.